-COVID-19 Pandemic Reopening Procedures
+COVID-19 Pandemic Response

-Under MetroEd's August 2020 Reopening Plan, titled Fall 2020: A Guide to Pandemic Recovery, SVCTE will reopen in three phases, titled Full Distance Learning, Hybrid Model, and Full Reopening.
+MetroED takes COVID-19 seriously and complies with all public health directives and guidance.
 Significant portions of the rules and operations described in this handbook may change in the course of MetroEd's recovery and the ongoing efforts necessary to comply with public health orders as well as to ensure safety of all students and staff.